-Newton Schools educating to pass a new bond
+Newton schools educating to pass a new bond

 “The academic areas of the high school have not been upgraded since the building was built and occupied in 1973,” said Dr. Deborah Hamm.

-Dr. Hamm is the Superintendent of schools and is leading an effort that will ask voters two questions.
-The first question is a bond for roughly $61 million to upgrade Newton High with a storm shelter and add a science wing.
+Dr. Hamm is the superintendent of schools and is leading an effort that will ask voters two questions.
+The first question is a bond for roughly $61 million to upgrade Newton High School with a storm shelter and add a science wing.

 “There’s a lot to this bond.
 It really is comprehensive.
 It’s been in the works since 2014 essentially,” said Dr. Hamm.